pm0049/CO_PO_MAPPING/README.md

 ---

 ## Tools for Automation ⚙️
-Institutions can use software tools like OBE systems or ERP solutions to automate CO-PO mapping, enabling efficient report generation and data analysis.
+Institutions can use software tools like OBE systems or ERP solutions to automate CO-PO mapping, enabling efficient report generation .

 ---